hos-b/cpp-ref/README.md

 auto a5 = i;           // int
 decltype(auto) a6 = i; // const int
 ```
+auto also _never_ performs a conversion, making it sometimes better than

 ### 1.2. typedef and using
 declaring new types :